-Section 10 FUELING RESTRICTION COMMANDS
+FUELING RESTRICTION COMMANDS

-You use fueling restriction commands to load into the system, values that correspond to encoded indicators on the cards.
-For example, when you encode cards, you assign a fuel authorization number from one to nine.
-You use the LF command to load allowable fuels for each number.
-The user can access only the fuels that correspond to his authorization number.
+You use fueling restriction commands to load into the system, values that correspond to various parameters stored in each vehicle record.
+For example, when you load vehicle records you assign each record a fuel authorization code from zero to nine.
+You use the LF command to load allowable fuels for each code.
+A user can access only the fuels that correspond to the authorization code stored in the vehicle record he is using.

-Likewise, you assign a limitation number from one to nine when you encode cards.
-Then you use the LL command to assign limitation values to each of those nine digits.
-The user is restricted to the amount assigned to his limitation number.
+Likewise, you assign each vehicle record a limitation number from zero to nine.
+Then you use the LL command to assign limitation values to each of those ten digits.
+The user is restricted to the amount assigned to the limitation code stored in the vehicle record he is using.